cesarvr/micro_service/lib/controller/Readme.md

   var debug = require('./lib/controller/crud_log/crud_decorator')(debug);

-  //you can use this type of extension to avoid touching crud code see [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 ```

+you can use this type of extension to avoid touching crud code see [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).